-Then after 2 hours of trying to find the way down, we found the other correct path.
-This included a bit of rock climbing and without any rope was a cause for concern let alone incredibly dangerous.
+Then after 2 hours of trying to find the way down, I couldn’t believe our luck when we randomly found the secret chimney top to climb down.
+This included a bit of rock climbing and without any rope was a cause for concern let alone pretty dangerous.
 Because we had spent so long trying to find the way, I was indeed determined to make it to the bottom.

 It then took another hour to get to the bottom and it was far from easy.
-The non existent path was more like bush bashing right next to a steep drop and the worst part was we had to climb over loads of moving rocks and branches that as soon as you stepped on them, the branches crumbled instantly.
+The non existent path was more like bush bashing right next to a steep drop and the worst part was, we had to climb over loads of moving rocks and branches.
+As soon as we stepped on them, the branches crumbled instantly.
+Maybe that was because there had been a lot of rain recently, but it wasn’t safe.
 The amount of times there were falls, near to broken ankles and legs was ridiculous.

 The problem was getting back and we were all actually very worried about finding our way as there’s no actual path.
-My partner found a bit of shelter that we could have stayed under if it didn’t turn out well – that’s how worried we were.
+Stevo found a bit of shelter that we could have stayed under if it didn’t turn out well – that’s how worried we were.

-After a 2h40min climb from the bottom back to our bikes, and to be honest I don’t know how we did find the way, we had an hour’s bike ride back in the pitch black, with no lights.
+After a 2h40min climb from the bottom back to our bikes (to be honest I don’t know how we did find the way), we had an hour’s bike ride back in the pitch black, with no lights.
 All in all it took us 7 hours.

 This hike really made me realise that we are not invincible, things can go very wrong no matter how much you research you do and sometimes there’s a reason why these places aren’t widely known about.